Dimethoxy/Disflux/README.md

 - **Regular Updates** – Continuous improvements and new features.
 - **Privacy First** – We take your privacy seriously, no tracking or data collection.

-## 🚧 Work in Progress
+## 🚧 Coming Soon

-Disflux is currently unfinished and we're actively working on developing the following features before a first release:
+We're constantly working on new features and improvements for Disflux.
+Here are some of the exciting things you can expect in future updates:

 - **Bug Fixes** – We are actively working on fixing bugs and improving stability.
 - **Preset Menu** – Add functionality to select and save presets.